scottishgovernment/resources.mygov.scot/content-standards/content-delivery/quality-assurance/reviewing-and-fact-checking.md

 * use of appropriate content types
 * CMS requirements, like links to other information and meta data

 Often when a content designer is working on a specific subject you become fairly knowledgeable about the topic.
-Sometimes that means jargon –specific terms about the subject that the average user may not understand – can slip through into the content.
+Sometimes that means jargon – specific terms about the subject that the average user may not understand – can slip through into the content.

 A second pair of eyes is helpful for catching jargon to make sure it’s explained properly or removed.

-## Fact checking
+### Fact checking
 Fact checking helps make sure your users are getting the right information.
 Out of date or wrong information can lead to problems for the user, like:

 * confusion